Search by category, archive or keyword

 Common Liver Diseases

-Jaundice, or the yellowing of the skin or eyes, is the result of excess bilirubin in the body.
+Jaundice, the yellowing of the skin or eyes, is the result of excess bilirubin in the body.
 During the course of normal blood production, the body produces bilirubin excreted by the liver.
 When the liver sustains damage from alcohol use, it is unable to excrete bilirubin, causing the pigmented substance to build up in the body.
 People with jaundice may also experience abdominal pain, flu-like symptoms, and fatigue.
 The presence of jaundice itself is non-life-threatening, but it often signals an underlying issue with the liver itself.

-Chronic alcohol use is also associated with Hepatitis, or inflammation of the liver.
+Chronic alcohol use is also associated with hepatitis, or inflammation of the liver.
 Alcoholic hepatitis can lead to nausea, vomiting, and abdominal pain.
 Left untreated, it can progress to cirrhosis of the liver.
-Alcoholic Steatohepatitis is a severe form of hepatitis that can affect up to 20% of heavy drinkers and can lead to permanent damage and scarring.
+Alcoholic Steatohepatitis is a severe form of hepatitis that affects up to 20% of heavy drinkers and can lead to permanent damage and scarring.

 Alcoholic Fatty Liver

 One of the most common conditions affecting heavy drinkers is Alcoholic Fatty Liver, affecting some 20% of chronic users.
 It often has no discernable symptoms, but the damage is still occurring within the liver tissues.

-The most serious form of alcoholic liver disease is the formation of scar tissue, or cirrhosis.
+The most serious form of alcoholic liver disease is the formation of scar tissue, also known as cirrhosis.
 This scar tissue makes it difficult for the liver to perform its functions properly.
 People with cirrhosis may experience inflammation of the liver leading to abdominal pain, fat buildup in the liver cells, redness of the palms, shortening and thickening of the fingers, and more.

 Can You Reverse Liver Damage from Alcoholism?